 What is a Sell Without Buy Error?

-SWB errors on the Transactions page indicates that some outgoing transactions (e.g. sell, trade, transfer) are missing basis from an incoming transaction (e.g. investment, gift, income).
-In the drop down menu at the top, click the arrow next to Select Category, and choose Sell Without Buy to review your Sell Without Buy transactions.
+SWB errors on the Transactions page indicate that some outgoing transactions (e.g. sell, trade, transfer) are missing basis from an incoming transaction (e.g. investment, gift, income).
+In the drop-down menu at the top, click the arrow next to Select Category, and choose Sell Without Buy to review your Sell Without Buy transactions.

 Why does it matter?